UbiquityDotNET/Llvm.NET/docfx/extensions/index.md

 # About
 Ubiquity.NET.Extensions contains general extensions for .NET.
-This is a bit of a "grab bag" of functionality used by but not actually part of multiple other Ubiquity.NET projects.
+This is a bit of a [grab bag](https://www.merriam-webster.com/dictionary/grab%20bag) of functionality used by but not actually part of multiple other Ubiquity.NET projects.

 ## Key support
 * Computing a hash code for a ReadOnlySpan of bytes using